 1. The importance of including maternal profiles in paternity testing – three cases of possible false inclusion with duo-only testing.
 Y. Harris, DJ.
 Welgemoed.
 Medical Technology SA Vol 32 Number 2 2 December 2018.

 2. Nucleotide sequence analysis to identify a one-step mutation in a STR DNA profile during paternity testing at locus D7S820.
 Y. Harris, DJ Welgemoed, A Kotze et al. The Journal of Medical Laboratory Science and Technology South Africa.
 Vol. 1, No. 3, August 2019.

 After DNA extraction, multiplex quantification fluorescent PCR is performed and products are analysed on an ABI automated sequencer system and data analysed and genotypes generated using Genotype software.
 Alleles are assigned and sized according to international nomenclature set by The International Society of Forensic Genetics.

 Twenty-three markers as well as an amelogenin (sex-determining) marker are used in the kit.

 Exclusion: Three or more mismatches between child and parent will exclude the parent as the parent of the child.
 The probability of paternity will be 0%

 Non-exclusion: this means that the parent is not excluded as the parent of the child.
-Internationally, a probability of 98% and upwards is taken as an inclusion.
+Internationally, according to scientific literature, a probability of 98% and upwards is taken as an inclusion.
 One or two mismatches is taken as a mutation and still seen as an inclusion.